Edge Delta on Kubernetes

 Without any custom configuration, Edge Delta will begin analyzing data, generating patterns, findings, and statistics, as well as baselining the behavior to provide automated Anomaly Detection with Machine Learning.

-Insights, Statistics, Patterns, and Findings generated by Edge Delta are streamed in real time to streaming output nodes (or Streaming Destinations for v0.1.70 and older agents).
+Insights, Statistics, Patterns, and Findings generated by Edge Delta are streamed in real time to streaming destination nodes (or Streaming Destinations for v0.1.70 and older agents).
 Additionally, these insights are exposed by default in the Edge Delta UI, with flexible filtering, aggregation, and other commonly used investigation tools.

 Kubernetes Manifest

-The Edge Delta Fleet manifest contains the following sections:
+The Edge Delta fleet manifest contains the following sections:

 • Namespace: Establishes the edgedelta namespace as the dedicated environment for all Edge Delta components, assisting in organization and isolation from other services in the cluster.